ricardopsantos/RJPS_MVPCleanRx/Core/README.md

 #  AppCore

-Implements what defined on `AppDomain`
+Implements what defined on `Domain`